SwiftDerek/Book-Club/README.md

 # PHP-Website-Project
-PHP website example created with PHP for back-end.
+PHP website example created with MySQL for database logins and administration.